Notes on the Geography of The United Kingdom: Wigan

 The old canal house becomes a tourist attraction.

 In Chapter 4, Orwell writes: "As you walk through the industrial towns you lose yourself in labyrinths of little brick houses blackened by smoke, festering in planless chaos round miry alleys and little cindered yards where there are stinking dust-bins and lines of grimy washing and half-ruinous w.c.s.
 The interiors of these houses are always very much the same, though the number of rooms varies between two or five.
 All have an almost exactly similar living-room, ten or fifteen feet square, with an open kitchen range; in the larger ones there is a scullery as well, in the smaller ones the sink and copper are in the living-room.
 At the back there is the yard, or part of a yard shared by a number of houses, just big enough for the dustbin and the w.c.s.
 Not a single one has hot water laid on.
 You might walk, I suppose, through literally hundreds of miles of streets inhabited by miners, every one of whom, when he is in work, gets black from head to foot every day, without ever passing a house in which one could have a bath.
 It would have been very simple to install a hot-water system working from the kitchen range, but the builder saved perhaps ten pounds on each house by not doing so, and at the time when these houses were built no one imagined that miners wanted baths."
-Ironically, the mines are closed now and the houses have baths.
+Ironically, mow that the mines are closed, the houses have baths.

 The High Street, not in bad shape.